apache/pdfbox-docs/content/3.0/migration.md

 - all commands now return an exit code
 - all commands now support passing `-h` or `--help` to display usage information
 - all commands now support passing `-V` or `--version` to display the version information

+## Changes in PDFDebugger

+The following features were added to the PDFDebugger:

+- text extraction of the selected page
+- detailed information about the glyph metrics used by text extraction
+  - text stripper text position
+  - text stripper beads
+  - approximate text bounds
+  - glyph bounds
+- new tree view showing the cross reference table information for all indirect objects